pjuhas/Cortex-Analyzers/README.md

 ---

-### KasperskyThreadIntelligencePortal
+### KasperskyThreatIntelligencePortal
 Analyze IP address, domain or hash via Kaspersky Threat Intelligence Portal.

 Returns basic informations about IP address, domain or hash.

 #### Requirements
-Provide your API key from [KasperskyThreadIntelligencePortal](https://opentip.kaspersky.com) as a value of the key parameter.
+Provide your API key from [KasperskyThreatIntelligencePortal](https://opentip.kaspersky.com) as a value of the key parameter.

 ---
 ### ThreatMiner